Landau-Ginzburg Mirror Symmetry Conjecture: Introduction

 \begin{conjecture}[LG Mirror Symmetry Conjecture] Up to a change of variables, the generating function of the FJRW theory at all genera for $(W, \Gmax{W})$ can be identified with the generating function of the Saito-Givental theory of $W^T$. \end{conjecture}

 We remark that FJRW theory is defined in \cite{FJR} for any pair $(W, G)$ where $G$ is an \emph{admissible} subgroup of $\Gmax{W}$.
 The BHK mirror construction applies in this more general situation, yielding a mirror partner $(W^T, G^T)$ where $G^T$ is a well-defined group dual to $G$ constructed in \cite{K, BHe}.
-However, when $G^T$ is nontrivial, we do not know the full mathematical construction of LG B-model for $(W^T, G^T)$.
+Although $G$ is never a trivial group, $G^T$ could be a trivial group.
+Further more, $G^T$ is a trivial group if and only if $G=\Gmax{W}$.
+If $G^T$ is nontrivial, we do not know the full mathematical construction of LG B-model for $(W^T, G^T)$.
 For this reason, Conjecture \ref{LG_conjecture} is stated only for $\Gmax{W}$ on the A-side.